 Camping plates, cutlery, cups etc

 Paper and plastic plates might seem like the best option but why not take something reusable and sturdier.
-It’s much nicer to eat with a solid plate (try enamel options) and gives you an excuse to pop to the washing up area for some peace and quiet with just the birds for company.
+It’s much nicer to eat with a solid plate (try enamel or bamboo options) and gives you an excuse to pop to the washing up area for some peace and quiet with just the birds for company.

 Eco friendly camping – reusable water containers